 In step three, the five models were reanalysed, again, with exogenous latent variables composed of only one variable.
 This variable measures the different childhood experiences and conditions reported for the period after the age of seven.
-The results of step three of structural equation modeling tests show adequate Goodness of Fit Indices for the two models with the exogenous latent variables "grown up with an adult male in the home" ( $\chi^2$ (5, n = 286) = 9.91, p > .05), and "presence of a father figure" ( $\chi^2$ (5, n = 302) = 10.38, p > .05).
+The results of step three of structural equation modelling tests show adequate goodness of fit indices for the two models with the exogenous latent variables "grown up with an adult male in the home", $\chi^2(5,$ n=286) = 9.91, p > .05, and "presence of a father figure", $\chi^2(5,$ n = 302) = 10.38, p > .05.
 In each of the five models, the age at first sexual intercourse significantly predicted the reproductive strategy ( $\beta$ between -.21 and -.22, t between -4.87 and -5.23).
 The age at menarche accounted for a significant amount of the age at first sexual intercourse variance in all of the five models ( $\beta$ between .17 and .20, t between 2.48 and 3.02).
 Thus, the results replicate the significant findings of the correlation model (Figure 1), that women who experienced menarche at an earlier age tended to have their first sexual intercourse at an earlier age, which led to a more unrestricted reproductive strategy.
-Finally, the two exogenous latent variables "grown up with an adult male in the home" and "presence of a father figure" accounted for a significant amount of the age at menarche strategy.
-Finally, the two exogenous latent variables "grown up with an adult male in the home" and "presence of a father figure" accounted for a significant amount of the age at menarche $\gamma = .14$ , t = 2.27 and $\gamma =$

-.19, t = 3.10).
-"Grown up with an adult male in the home" did not predict significantly the age at first sexual intercourse ( $\gamma = .02$ , t = .29), while the effect of "presence of a father figure" was marginally significant ( $\gamma = .13$ , t = 1.80).
-Therefore, the significant results of correlation analyses (Figure 1) could mainly replicated by structural equation modeling.
+Finally, the two exogenous latent variables "grown up with an adult male in the home" and "presence of a father figure" accounted for a significant amount of the age at menarche variance ( $\gamma = .14$ , t = 2.27 and $\gamma = .19$ , t = 3.10).
+"Grown up with an adult male in the home" did not predict significantly the age at first sexual intercourse ( $\gamma = .02$ , t = 0.29), while the effect of "presence of a father figure" was marginally significant ( $\gamma = .13$ , t = 1.80).
+Therefore, the significant results of correlation analyses (Figure 1) could mainly be replicated by structural equation modelling.

-To decide which of the two models represents the sample data better there are two ways of evaluation.
-First, the models can be compared statistically in a heuristic way according to their Goodness of Fit Statistics, because the chi-square difference test is only applicable to nested model comparisons and there is no firm standard for assessing the difference in indices of practical fit (e.g. Bagozzi & Yi, 1990; Widaman, 1985).
+To decide which of the two models represents the sample data better there are two methods of evaluation.
+First, the models can be compared statistically in a heuristic way according to their goodness of fit statistics, because the chi-square difference test is only applicable to nested model comparisons and there is no firm standard for assessing the difference in indices of practical fit (e.g., Bagozzi & Yi, 1990; Widaman, 1985).
 Second, the models can be compared according to their practical and substantive meaning.
-As the results show, difference scores in chi-square and in practical fit were very small ( $\Delta \chi^2$ (0, n = 286, 302) = .05, $\Delta$ Root Mean Square Error of Approximation (RMSEA), Comparative Fit Index (CFI), Goodness of Fit Index (GFI), Adjusted Goodness of Fit Index (AGFI) all $\leq$ .005).
+As the results show, difference scores in chi-square and in practical fit were very small; $\Delta \chi^2(0, n=286, 302)=0.05$ , $\Delta$ root mean square error of approximation (RMSEA), comparative fit index (CFI), goodness of fit index (GFI), adjusted goodness of fit index (AGFI) all $\leq$ .005.
 Therefore, it can be suggested that there is not a strong difference in overall model fit between the two models.